Royal Ulster Constabulary: Early years

 The 1920s and 1930s were years of economic austerity.
 Many of Northern Ireland's traditional industries, notably linen and shipbuilding, were in recession, which contributed to the already high level of unemployment.
 Serious rioting broke out in 1932 in Belfast in protest at inadequate relief for the unemployed.
 In response to the growth of motorised transport, the RUC Traffic Branch was formed on 1 January 1930.
-In 1936 the police depot at Enniskillen was formally opened and an £800,000 scheme to create a network of 196 police barracks throughout Northern Ireland by rationalizing or repairing the 224 premises inherited from the RIC was underway.
+In 1936 the police depot at Enniskillen was formally opened and an £800,000 scheme to create a network of 196 police barracks throughout Northern Ireland by rationalising or repairing the 224 premises inherited from the RIC was underway.
 In May 1937 a new white glass lamp with the RUC crest went up for the first time to replace the RIC crest still on many stations.
 About the same time the Criminal Investigation Department (CID) in Belfast was significantly expanded, with a detective head constable being appointed to head the CID force in each of the five Belfast police districts.
 There was sporadic IRA activity in the 1930s.

 In 1937, on the occasion of the visit of King George VI and Queen Elizabeth to the province, the IRA blew up a number of customs posts.
 In 1939 the IRA launched its Sabotage Campaign in England, which would end a few days before the outbreak of the Second World War.
 The war brought additional responsibilities for the police: the security of the land border with the Republic of Ireland, which remained neutral during the war, was one important consideration; smuggling greatly increased due to rationing, to the point where police virtually became revenue officers; and many wartime regulations had to be enforced, including "black-out" requirements on house and vehicle lights, the arrest of striking workers, port security, and restrictions on the movement of vehicles and use of petrol.